dmkgll/dmkgll/test.md

 once a year.
 Because they can, and because nobody builds to last.
 I first read this page in 1995:

-<blockquote><i>

- When I was a kid, three decades ago, the future was a long way so was the turn of the millennium.
-Dates like 1984 and 2001 were comfortably remote.
+<blockquote><i>When I was a kid, three decades ago, the future was a long way so was the turn of the millennium.
+Dates like 1984 and 2001
+were comfortably remote.
 But the funny thing is, that in all these years, the future that people think about has not moved past the millennium.
 It's as if the future has been shrinking one year, per and 2030 is too far away to even think about.
-Why bother making plans when everything will change?
+Why bother making plans when everything will change?</i></blockquote>

-</i></blockquote>

-That really rang true: even four or five years before the millennium, the catch-phrase of the talking heads on TV was still by the year 2000...''
+That really rang true: even four or five years before the millennium, the catch-phrase of the talking heads on TV was still by the year 2000...
 Are we in the future yet?
 Have we passed that asymptote?
 Well, they've built the first version of the clock, and are working on a larger one...